Azzam-Radman/Distributed-Training-Tutorial/README.md

 # Distributed-Training-Tutorial
 This repository contains the notebooks used in the distributed training tutorial.
-It is recommended to run the notebooks using [Kaggle (https://www.kaggle.com)
+It is recommended to run the notebooks using [Kaggle](https://www.kaggle.com) as no further installation.